arvidn/libtorrent/branches/libtorrent_aio/docs/dht_store.rst

 -----------

 In this document, a *storage node* refers to the node in the DHT to which an item is being announced and stored on.
-A *subscribing node* refers to a node which makes look-ups in the DHT to find the storage nodes, to request items from them, and possibly re-announce those items to keep them alive.
+A *requesting node* refers to a node which makes look-ups in the DHT to find the storage nodes, to request items from them, and possibly re-announce those items to keep them alive.